Tridentine Mass: Pope Francis

 Pope Francis on 16 July 2021 released an Apostolic Letter Motu Proprio, Traditionis custodes, on the use of the Roman Liturgy prior to the Reform of 1970.
 In Traditionis custodes, the Pope says "the liturgical books promulgated by Saint Paul VI and Saint John Paul II, in conformity with the decrees of Vatican Council II, are the unique expression of the lex orandi of the Roman Rite".
 He also greatly restricted the use of the Tridentine Mass.

 Pope Francis added that it is the exclusive competence of the local bishop to authorize the use of the 1962 Roman Missal in his diocese, according to the guidelines of the Apostolic See.

 Pope Francis expressed to the Bishops of the world in his letter accompanying the motu proprio that there is a need in "due time" for those who are attached to the 1962 Mass to return to the celebration of the Mass of Paul VI.

 In June 2022, Pope Francis issued the Apostolic Letter Desiderio Desideravi, where he stated that he did not believe the 1962 Missal was the path forward for the Church, insisting that the Church could not "go back to the ritual form which the Council Fathers sought the need to reform".

 In February 2023, Pope Francis issued a rescript, clarifying that bishops must obtain authorization from the Holy See before granting permission for parish churches to be used for Eucharistic celebrations with the preconciliar rite and before allowing priests ordained after 16 July 2021 to use the 1962 Roman Missal.

 Pope Leo XIV

-While Pope Leo XIV, has not so far commented on celebrations of the Tridentine Mass, in September 2025, it was reported that he had granted permission for a celebration of that Mass in St Peter's Basilica to be held at the end of the following month, as part of an annual traditionalist pilgrimage to Rome, marking the first time that such celebrations will occur since the promulgation of Traditionis custodes.
+While Pope Leo XIV has not so far commented on celebrations of the Tridentine Mass, it was reported in September 2025 that he had granted permission for a celebration of that Mass in St. Peter's Basilica to be held at the end of the following month, as part of an annual traditionalist pilgrimage to Rome.
+This would mark the first time such celebrations will occur since the promulgation of Traditionis custodes.
+Additionally in September of 2025, Pope Leo XIV addressed the concerns about the Tridentine Mass, stating that "you can say Mass in Latin right now" but that the differences between the Tridentine Mass and the Vatican II Mass are "obviously very complicated."